This page has information for people having radiotherapy for advanced prostate cancer.

 - External beam radiotherapy to the prostate can help some men live longer if their cancer hasn’t spread far from the prostate.

-- It is painless, but you may find the treatment position uncomfortable if you have pain.
+- External beam radiotherapy is painless, but you may find the treatment position uncomfortable if you have pain.

 - Treatment sessions only last around 10 minutes, including the time it takes to get you into position.
 You don’t need to stay in hospital overnight.